Dracula (Universal film series): Production

 The 1931 English-language Dracula film is based on both the novel by Bram Stoker and the 1927 stage play by Hamilton Deane and John L. Balderston.
 Universal Pictures had followed the success of the play in London, and bought the rights to the book and play in June 1930 for $40,000.
-Lon Chaney, Sr. was the initial choice for the title role, but he was suffering from bronchial cancer and died a month before production commenced on Dracula.
-Other candidates for the title role included Paul Muni, Ian Keith, William Courtenay, Joseph Schildkraut, Chester Morris and Conrad Veidt.
 Bela Lugosi, who had performed as Dracula on stage, was cast.
+Prior to casting Lugosi, Universal would announce other actors for the role including John Wray and had considered Paul Muni.
+Some reports suggested that Universal's initial choice was that of Lon Chaney, Sr. who was struck with bronchial cancer and died on August 26, 1930.
+Michael Francis Blake, who wrote three books about Chaney, stated that it would be unlikely that Chaney would have been in Dracula due to his star status at Metro-Goldwyn-Mayer, and that he was having new success in sound film.
 On February 12, 1931, Dracula premiered.
 Following its release, Dracula earned Universal $700,000 domestically, almost double its production cost.

 After looking at several screenplays and ideas for a sequel, Universal's earliest development on what would become Dracula's Daughter was in 1934 when MGM executive producer David O. Selznick arrived from RKO thinking of developing his own vampire film.
 Selznick had purchased the rights to Dracula's Guest, a short story by Stoker, and then commissioned a script from Universal writer John L. Balderson as a sequel to Dracula.
 The development of this film led to many legal difficulties as, legally, the treatment couldn't be filmed by any studio except Universal since it was too close to their 1931 film, which led to Selznick selling off the rights to the story to Universal in September 1934, on the condition that the film be in production by October 1935.
 This date would be extended several times.
 The film was initially going to be directed by A. Edward Sutherland, but was eventually directed by Lambert Hillyer.
 Production finally began on February 4, 1936, just in time to meet the final deadline granted by Selznick.
 Its final budget became $278,000, which was among the highest for a Universal horror film.
 It was released on May 11, 1936.